nicl/nicl.github.com/_posts/2012-05-24-developers-and-drupal.md

 ### Drupal is not sexy

 Drupal is not really on the cutting edge.
-We do not follow the sophisticated decoupling of Symphony, nor do we take advantage of language features such as namespaces that are standard elsewhere.
+We do not follow the sophisticated decoupling of Symfony, nor do we take advantage of language features such as namespaces that are standard elsewhere.
 PHP itself is perhaps not the most elegant or expressive language, although as a beginner I certainly appreciated its easy availability and wealth of learning resources.

 In short, Drupal has become a bit of a lumbering beast.
 There are signs of limbering up for Drupal 8, but that is 2 or more years away, and two years is a long time in web-development, not to mention in a young-person's career.